FAIRmat-NFDI/AreaA-data_modeling_and_schemas/sampleid_workshop/sampleid.md

-here you will find Pepe's suggestion on a sample ID workflow.
+Here you will find Pepe's suggestion on a sample ID workflow.